 Tessa Conrad

 Head of Innovation

 TBWA\ Asia

 Most importantly, the time and effort marketers save with the streamlined execution also allows them to spend more of their energy on building ideas generation and developing strategies that will truly disrupt.
 Adobe's 2023 Digital Trends report found that 41% of APAC marketing practitioners don't have the time to be creative; technology can be the solution to that problem if used correctly.

 TikTok's new Recut, Remix, Reimagine framework, built to help enable creativity on its platform, includes automated tools designed to optimise ad deployment - exactly the stuff marketers would rather leave to bots.
-"Fifty percent of a campaign's success is down to creative; and even more important, creative enables 47% of brand sales lift," says Andy Yang, Head of Product and Engineering at TikTok Ads Creative.
+"Seventy-five-percent of a campaign's success is down to creative; and even more important, creative enables 47% of brand sales lift," says Andy Yang, Head of Product and Engineering at TikTok Ads Creative.
 "It's not always easy to execute creative, hence we created an ecosystem of support that solves problems across the entire creative process."

 Andy Yang

 Head of Product &

 Engineering, Ads

 Creative, TikTok

 BRAND BUILDING INVERTICAL

 Digital ads aren't just for performance marketing; you can build brand equity with online videos.
 Just because it's easier to measure their short-term efficacy, doesn't mean they don't have long-term impact - and just because you're looking to target a specific audience, doesn't mean they're the only ones watching.

 TikTok is often underestimated as 'just for Gen Z' but globally, over 60% of TikTok's audience is now millennial-age or older.
 "TikTok is all grown up," says Conrad, and brands can use it to authentically engage with and listen to consumers.
 "Brands are leveraging TikTok's ability to grow brand metrics through the entire marketing funnel," says Anny Havercroft, TikTok's head of global marketing solutions, APAC.
 "We know from research the entertainment-centric nature of content on the platform drives 15% higher brand affinity, 14% higher purchase intent and 15% higher likelihood of recommendation."
 Sabbagh believes we haven't even uncovered one third of TikTok's creative potential yet.
 "The platform's short-form videos and focus on creativity makes it easy for us to share our stories and products in a way that feels natural and relatable," says Michael Reynolds, head of brand marketing at ANZ Bank in New Zealand.
 "Listening to our target audience on TikTok informs our content creation strategy, helps us to build stronger relationships and improves brand perception and relevance."

-Listening has always been key, but with the deluge of information and data, it's easy to feel paralysed and stuck.
-It will be essential for marketers to listen, and actively encourage conversation with consumers, rather than just skulking through tracking data.

-2: Today's Hero: Creative Technology

-Anny Havercroft Marketing Solutions
+As the cookie crutches we've all become dependent on crumble away, it will be essential for marketers to listen, and actively encourage conversation with consumers, rather than just skulking through tracking data.
+2: Today's Hero: Creative Technology Anny Havercroft Marketing Solutions TikTok APAC

-TikTok APAC

-Michael Reynolds

-Head of Brand
+Head of Brand Scan QR for Video Marketing, ANZ Bank, New Zealand

-Marketing,

-ANZ Bank,

-New Zealand